VWO Insights

 Data-driven insights

-A heatmap for UX offers data-driven insights by giving you a sneak peek into the actual visitor behavior on your website.
+A heatmap for user experience offers data-driven insights by giving you a sneak peek into the actual visitor behavior on your website.
 While quantitative data tells you the ‘what’ behind the actions, heatmaps delve into the ‘why,’ revealing the reasons audiences behave the way they do.
 This combination forms the basis of your CRO process, shaping your test plan accordingly.

 Optimization opportunities